 And now we can all breathe a giant sigh of relief.

 We’re just not ready to bid farewell to the heartwarming series just yet, especially as it continues to get better.
-Series eight is by far one of the most moving and thought-provoking series to date.
+Series eight was by far one of the most moving and thought-provoking series to date.